Critic: Huw Jones

 “sporting a stout acoustic riff that owes a lot to the Jam’s “Town Called Malice” as well as John Fred & His Playboys’s “Judy in Disguise.”

-Dude, chances are that this Weezer riff owes nothing to those two bands that you happened recognize used similar chords.
-Just because a band’s riff sounds sort of like another band’s riff does not mean that the newest band “owes” anything to the older.
+Huw, chances are that this Weezer riff owes nothing to those two bands that you happened recognize used similar chords.
+Just because a band’s riff sounds sort of like another band’s riff doesn’t mean that the newest band “owes” anything to the older.
 It just means that it’s easy for rock music to sound similar when it’s been 60 years since Chuck Berry first started playing chords in songs.

 I’m going to end with this great bit you wrote on Cuomo’s songwriting:

-Yeah, almost as bizarre as a grown man yearning for another Pinkerton.
+Yeah, almost as bizarre as a grown man yearning for another Pinkerton from someone on the verge of 40.
 And just as funny.